 If you are anything like me you want it all, now and immaculate!
 As a recovering perfectionist, I have to keep reminding myself that I cannot do it all!
 Ramadan is not about a sparkling clean home, fancy decorations, binge eating, pin-worthy buffet tables, 1001 homemade cookies, and cute gift bags or anything like this.
 Keep it simple and focus on the important stuff.
 You want to obey God, please Him with worship, move towards Him and away from your sins and weaknesses.
 Nice food is the cherry on top but it is not essential for a good time of Ramadan.

-Focus on what matters most.
+Focus on what matters most, do less.
 Make that count and then, if you have margins, pursue what you want additionally.
 But keep your eyes on the goal to provide for the hereafter and not your tummy.

 Fasting in Ramadan isn’t easy.
 It is exhausting, physically and mentally, and meant to be challenging.
 There are good reasons why it is only for those who are grown and healthy, both physically and mentally.
 You will definitely enjoy your fasting days more if you are in your best shape.
 In your Ramadan preparation, hydrate and keep a drinking journal, use a free printable water tracker (like this one by Clean Mama) or free water drinking app.
 (I use Carbodroid for Android which is free).
 Eat good, real food and cut back on sweets and sugar-sweetened or caffeinated beverages.
 Keep your lunch light and have a healthy dinner.
 If you struggled with some medical issues lately go and see your doctor to check of fasting is ok for you right now.